 The proteins secreted in brain

-There are 65 proteins that are predicted to be locally secreted in brain based on the manual literature analysis and data analysis.
+There are 65 proteins that are predicted to be locally secreted in brain based on manual literature analysis and data analysis.
 A majority of the proteins identified are brain extracellular matrix (ECM) proteins and signaling/neuropeptide molecules.

-The brain ECM is composed by hyaluronic acids, glycoproteins and proteoglycans.
+The brain ECM is composed of hyaluronic acids, glycoproteins and proteoglycans.
 The ECM serves as a scaffold for the construction of the tissue, and is important for cell growth regulation, differentiation, migration, adhesion and tissue morphogenesis.
 The brain ECM also works as a substrate for cells in regulating their motility and shape.
 The proteoglycans, especially the chondroitin sulfate proteoglycans and heparan sulfate proteoglycans, are the main component of the brain ECM.
 These large proteins have the ability to bind many other proteins including chemokines, growth factors, axon guidance molecules and cell adhesion molecules.
 The brain proteoglycans are abundant both in the developing and adult brain.

-Neuropeptides, peptide hormones and other signaling proteins enables neurons to communicate and transmit information and these molecules play a key role in modulating neuronal activity.
+Neuropeptides, peptide hormones and other signaling proteins enable neurons to communicate and transmit information and these molecules play a key role in modulating neuronal activity.
 Neuropeptide functions are crucial in order to execute the basal and advanced functions of the vertebrate central nervous system, such as perception and sensory functions.
 Other proteins identified as secreted in brain are for example proteins involved in synapse function, cell adhesion proteins, cytokines and developmental proteins.

 Functions of proteins locally secreted in the brain